Life on this Rock: Biology

 Biology with Physiology

-Expanded edition that includes both Biology and Form and Function of Living Things
+Expanded edition that includes all material from LOTR Biology and Form and Function of Living Things.

 Life on this Rock

 An active learning approach that aligns to NGSS Life Science for high school.

 The text is written in a narrative style, reminiscent of a documentary, which improves readability and comprehension for students majoring in other fields.
 Not only does this approach better engage students with diverse interests and academic backgrounds, it also provides instructors new to teaching this course a ready-made “script” for class lectures.